 Let’s take a look at these in more detail.

 Nothing complex here!
 The legs are often just four crossed legs, using a wood suitable to take the weight of a fully loaded box.

 The Top Bar box is where most of the variations of these hives is evident, across suppliers.
 Aside from the slanted vs. rectangular sides difference between the Kenyan and Tanzanian hives, there are no particular standards for the length or depth of the box.
 Though this means there is less interchangeability between Top Bar manufacturers, this is not a significant factor since Top Bar hives are self-contained and therefore have few expansion options.

 The size of the box can vary across numerous dimensions – its height, width, length, plus the angle of the sides.

 The length is important.
 The box itself should be at least 3 feet long, but larger is preferred.
 Any less and our bees face the risk of filling the box before they have a chance to cap any honey.
 This means you don’t have the chance to harvest any honey, to free space which, in turn, means your bees may well swarm.

 The Top Bar hive is, reasonably enough, based on the use of top bars (note: this can be mildly confusing to a Warre owner since they use top bars too).
 These are simply pieces of wood laid across the top of the box.
 Bees will start building comb down into the box from these top bars.

-Each top bar is laid with one end at the front of the box and the other at the back.
-The number of top bars the hive will accommodate varies with the width of the box but, as a reference, a 42" box will use 28 top bars.
+Each top bar is laid across the hive, with one end at the front of the box and the other at the back.
+The number of top bars the hive will accommodate varies with the width of the box but, as a reference, a 42″ box will use 28 top bars.